 It’s your job to determine, based on your industry and niche, how often you should post and what kind of content you choose.
 However, the basics of every social media calendar are the same.

 1. Determine which social platforms are worth your time

-All too often, businesses post to multiple social platforms just for the sake of posting.
-What they don’t realize is the time spent on choosing what to post to the platforms that don’t perform can take away valuable time from bettering the platforms that perform the best.
+All too frequently, businesses post to multiple social platforms just for the sake of posting.
+What they don’t realize is the time spent on deciding what to post to the platforms that don’t perform can take away valuable time from bettering the platforms that perform the best.

 2. Determine your specific audience for each platform

 In order to post content that is the most beneficial to your audience, you must take inventory of who that audience is.
 Start by creating a spreadsheet that lists out all your active social media platforms.
 Then, using analytics, determine the demographic of those who interact most with your posts.

 Don’t be surprised if your audience demographic is similar across all platforms — it’s always good to check.
 This will help you determine exactly what kind of content you should post on each platform.

 Taking a quick peek at your competitors’ social profiles can benefit your strategy greatly.
 Comparing your strategies to theirs is helpful because your social media campaign can probably benefit from the same strategy.
 Note how often they post to each platform.